 All we had in common was that we were middle-aged women ISO new friends.
 That was not sufficient to make us so.

 The organizer of the meetup turned out to be a neighbor two doors down from me!
 I felt this was promising.
-Until she stopped sending future meetup invites just a short couple of months later.
+Until she stopped sending future meetup invites just a couple months later.
 Word had it that she divorced her husband and moved away.

 So that was that.